Link-/simple-action/README.md

 1. Use the latest version of `link-/gh-issues-ltt`
 2. Update the label used to identify issue you want to sync `<SYNC_LABEL>` with a label name of choice
 3. Update the **aggregateIssueLabel** `<IDENTIFYING_LABEL>` with the name of the identifying label you created in the pre-requisites
+4. If you are using this action for repositories owned by an organization, make sure to specify the organization name in the `owner` input

 ```
 name: Synchronize Action Items